greatstrength/tiferet-calculator-app/README.md

         return int(self.value)
 ```

-The Number class uses Tiferet’s ValueObject to ensure immutability, with a StringType attribute validated by a regex to accept integers and floats (e.g., "123", "-123.45", ".123").
+The Number class uses Tiferet’s ValueObject to ensure immutability, with a `StringType` attribute validated by a regex to accept integers and floats (e.g., `"123"`, `"-123.45"`, `".123"`).
 The is_float method checks for decimal points, and format converts the string to an int or float, enabling arithmetic operations.

 ### Defining Command Classes in commands/calc.py and commands/valid.py
 Next, we define command classes to perform arithmetic operations and input validation.
-Arithmetic commands (AddNumber, SubtractNumber, MultiplyNumber, DivideNumber, ExponentiateNumber) are in app/commands/calc.py, while the validation command (ValidateNumber) is in app/commands/valid.py.
-All inherit from Tiferet’s Command base class, using the static Command.handle method for execution.
+Arithmetic commands (`AddNumber`, `SubtractNumber`, `MultiplyNumber`, `DivideNumber`, `ExponentiateNumber`) are in `app/commands/calc.py`, while the validation command (`ValidateNumber`) is in `app/commands/valid.py`.
+All inherit from Tiferet’s Command base class, using the static `Command.handle` method for execution.

 #### Arithmetic Commands in commands/calc.py
-Create app/commands/calc.py with the following content:
+Create `app/commands/calc.py` with the following content:

 ```python
 from tiferet.commands import *